top of page

 Empowering Modalities

-Psychodynamic theory looks to the past to explain current behaviors and build insight about ourselves.
-Within psychodynamic theory, is the ever popular attachment theory which explains the way we behave and our "attachment style" in our romantic relationships.
+Within psychodynamic theory, is attachment theory which explains the way we behave and our "attachment style" in our romantic relationships.
 When using this modality we will look at the past/childhood and often lived experiences that contribute to the various attachment styles.
-We will also highlight your patterns of behavior to address difficulties such as emotion disregulation and negative thoughts/feelings.
+We will also highlight your patterns of behavior to address difficulties such as emotion dysregulation and negative thoughts/feelings.
 The framework of these theories highlight the role that relationships play in shaping thoughts, feeling and behaviors and offer insight on how we can foster healthier relationships with others.

 CBT is based on the idea that our thoughts and beliefs have a powerful impact on our emotions and behavior.
-When we have negative thoughts or beliefs, we may experience negative emotions, such as anxiety or depression, and engage in negative behaviors, such as avoidance or substance use.
+When we have negative thoughts or beliefs, we may experience negative emotions, such as anxiety or depression, and engage in negative behaviors, such as avoidance or overthinking.
 CBT aims to help individuals identify and challenge these negative thoughts and beliefs, in order to change their emotional and behavioral responses.
+CBT allows people to reframe their thinking and helps with grounding techniques and building evidence based coping skills.

 DBT emphasizes the development of four key skills, which are intended to help individuals better manage their emotions and behaviors including mindfuless, distress tolerance, interpersonal effectivness and emotion regulation.